 Private lessons are held during our public skate and freestyle sessions.
-The private lesson student is responsible for payment of the ice time (public or freestyle sessions) before getting on the ice to have a private lesson.
+The private lesson student is responsible for payment of the ice time (public or freestyle sessions) before getting on the ice to have a private lesson in addition to the coach's private lesson rate.
 The price of the private lesson does not include the cost of the public or freestyle session.

 Please be advised that many of our instructors may already have full schedules, especially during the winter months and leading up to our annual I.S.I.
 Competition in May.

 Ice Skating Club for Tots $25